Supplements

 Primarily grown in the Middle East and Africa, ashwagandha is a small shrub with bell-shaped flowers and orange berries resembling tomatoes.
 Its flowers and roots are used to create tinctures and extracts for supplementation.

 For over 3000 years, ashwagandha, also called Withania somnifera or Indian Ginseng, has held a prominent spot in Ayurveda, India’s traditional system of medicine.
-This natural remedy has been relied on for the following benefits (1):
+This natural remedy has been relied on for the potential benefits (1):

-• Enhanced cognitive function
+- Promote cognitive function

 How Can Ashwagandha Be Used for Weight Loss?

 As with any weight loss journey, there will never be one miracle pill or quick fix.
 Sustainable and healthy weight loss usually requires a holistic approach, including diet, exercise, and lifestyle changes.
-However, ashwagandha may assist your weight loss efforts in a few different ways—here are four in particular.
+However, ashwagandha may assist your efforts in a few different ways—here are four in particular.

 1. May Reduce Stress-Related Eating